 The rules state that a person setting a screen must have their feet set prior to the defender getting to that position.
 The screener must give the defender enough space to get around the screener without creating illegal contact—enough space is considered between one to two strides.

 The common-sense way of understanding the rule is to remember that if you are setting a screen for your teammate, you must be still as if you were an object that your teammate was using to run around in order to avoid the defender.
 If you act as a moving barrier, then you are setting an illegal screen and will be called for an offensive foul.
 If you are holding the ball, you may not turn your shoulder in order to hand the ball off to a teammate and set a screen at the same time.
 That is also considered an illegal screen.

 How the Rules Came to Be

-There are many more offensive rule violations as well defensive rule violations, but these are the most commonly violated rules on offense.
-These basic rules can seem overwhelming, but as you play and watch basketball you will start notice that many of the rules will feel like common sense.
+There are many more offensive rule violations as well as defensive rule violations, but these are the most commonly violated rules on offense.
+These basic rules can seem overwhelming, but as you play and watch basketball, you will start to notice that many of the rules will feel like common sense.
 The reason it feels this way is because the rules themselves have evolved over the years as more and more basketball games are played from season to season.
-Every year the NBA changes the rules in an attempt to make the game more fair.
+Every year the NBA changes the rules in an attempt to make the game fairer.
 The standard by which they change the rules are based on what seems to make sense to most people.